Echinoidea/imgfx-crate/README.md

 # imgfx

-Provides configurable low-level operations (arithmetic, logical, bitwise) and high-level operations (bloom, blending modes, pixel sorting) for images.
+Provides configurable and fast blend modes for images and some other fun image operations like bloom and pixel sorting.

 Functions:
 - add, sub, mult, div